Ufine Battery at The Battery Show Europe 2025

 • How It Works: Two electrodes press the metal parts together.
 The current flows through the electrodes and the metal.
 The heat from the current melts the metal, and the pressure joins them.

 • Why It’s Important: This method is quick and efficient.
-It creates strong connections without needing extra materials like solder.
-It’s perfect for making battery packs because it keeps the cells safe.
+It creates strong connections without needing extra materials like solder, which makes it perfect for making battery packs.
+It also keeps the cells safe.

 Equipment Needed for Spot Welding